Chapter 5: The Great Footage Fallacy

 Here illustrated are the two types of exposure sheets, side by side.

 The traditional, "footage" type sheet accommodated three and one-third seconds of running time.
-In order to get four complete seconds onto one page of my new sheets, I had to have them printed on somewhat larger paper, but that was never a problem.
+In order to get four complete seconds onto one page of my new sheets, I had to have them printed on somewhat longer sheets of paper, but that was never a problem.

 One of the arguments, I suppose, for the footage-type sheets was that 8 and 16-frame increments they were marked with were convenient musical beats or tempos.
 In traditional animation, it was common to animate to one of those arbitrary beats, and then force the composer of the music to strictly follow the mechanically precise tempo.
 They often made a "click-track," so the orchestra conductor could hear the tempo in his earphones and hold the orchestra tightly to it.
 To my mind, this "mechanized" the music, and disallowed any flexibility.
 I much preferred to allow the composer to work freely, and have the animators follow the music.